 Airparks Luton has free wifi on site and aboard the shuttle buses, well-lit heated bus shelters, flight information screens, toilets, baby changing facilities, vendings machines and free drinking water.

 If you come back to a flat battery, the car park will be happy to jump start your car for free.

-If you're worried that your bags might be over your luggage allowance, Airparks Luton now has luggage scales for its customers to use - they cost £1 for 60 seconds.
+If you're worried that your bags might be over your luggage allowance, Airparks Luton now has luggage scales for its customers to use - they cost £1 for 60 seconds (subject to change).

-We normally advise our customers to give themselves 40 minutes to park at Airparks and transfer to the airport - longer during the rush hour between 4am and 8am.
+They normally advise our customers to give themselves 50 minutes to park at Airparks and transfer to the airport - longer during the rush hour between 4am and 8am.
 However, there are currently roadworks on the M1 between junctions 6a and 12, so we advise you to leave extra time for your journey to Airparks too.
 More information is available on the Highways Agency website.

 If you're delayed coming back, you'll need to pay for the extra parking before you go.
-At the moment extra days cost £15 per day.
+At the moment extra days cost £20 per day (subject to change).
 If you come back early, unfortunately we can't give you a refund for the time you've not used.

 If you book this product, you will get your electric vehicle fully charged whilst you're away.